jcnimble/liri-node-app/README.md

      * The album that the song is from

-   * If no song is provided the program will default to "The Sign" by Ace of Base.
+   * If no song is provided, the program will default to "The Sign" by Ace of Base.

 3. `node liri.js movie-this '<movie name here>'`

-   * This will output the following information to your terminal/bash window:
+   * This will search the OMDB API for a movie and the following information about the movie meeting the search criteria will appear in the terminal:

-     ```
-       * Title of the movie.
+     * Title of the movie
-       * Year the movie came out.
+     * Year the movie came out
-       * IMDB Rating of the movie.
+     * IMDB Rating of the movie
-       * Rotten Tomatoes Rating of the movie.
+     * Rotten Tomatoes Rating of the movie
+     * IMDB Rating of the movie
-       * Country where the movie was produced.
+     * Country where the movie was produced
-       * Language of the movie.
+     * Language of the movie
-       * Plot of the movie.
+     * Plot of the movie
+     * Country where the movie was produced
-       * Actors in the movie.
+     * Actors in the movie
-     ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   * If no movie is provided, the program will output data for the movie 'Mr. Nobody.'

-     * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>

-     * It's on Netflix!

-   * You'll use the `axios` package to retrieve data from the OMDB API.
-Like all of the in-class activities, the OMDB API requires an API key.
-You may use `trilogy`.

 4. `node liri.js do-what-it-says`